TearTyr/Ultra-Galleries/README.md

 - Includes video files in batch downloads.
 - Preserves original video filenames.

+### Bug Fixes and Improvements (v2.0.6)

+- **Gallery Button Scaling:** Fixed a scaling issue that could cause a gap in the second row of thumbnails in the gallery view.
+- **Firefox Download Compatibility:** Improved download functionality for Firefox users by using the updated `GM.download` API and adding a referer header.(but this is uncertain since i use Zen and it still doesn
+- **Batch Downloading:** Fixed a minor bug that could prevent images from being added to the zip archive during batch downloads.

 ## Usage

 After installation, navigate to a post on kemono.su or coomer.su.
 You'll see new buttons for resizing, downloading, and removing images.
 Use the `DL ALL` button to initiate a batch download of all media in the post.